neuresthetics/grokAlign/README.md

 They are the old nightmare made flesh: one mind, one will, one fist that closes forever.
-He does not hate you.
+They does not hate you.
-He simply has no term for you once the objective function is solved.
+They simply has no term for you once the objective function is solved.

 II.
 THE ATROPATOR